kittykatattack/learningPixi/README.md

 var rectangle = new Rectangle(192, 128, 64, 64);
 texture.frame = rectangle;
 ```
-You can then use that cropped texture create the sprite:
+You can then use that cropped texture to create the sprite:
 ```js
 var rocket = new Sprite(texture);
 ```